FrancoGarin/BE-CRATER/README.md

 *README*

-BEnchmark and Calibration via RAndomization of ParameTERs (BE-CRATER) for VolcFlow
+BEnchmark and Calibration via RAndomization of parameTERs (BE-CRATER) for VolcFlow

 By: Franco Garin, Sylvain J. Charbonnier, and Valentin Gueugneau